somethingfromn/About-Handong/README.md

 #### 06.12.2019
 __[version 1.5]__

--Implemented campus restaurant functions by adding specific menu bottons, then user recognize directly what menus are in it.
+- Implemented campus restaurant functions by adding specific menu bottons, then user recognize directly what menus are in it.

 ![photo 13](/Image-sources/06.12.2019-(3).jpeg )